Scheduled MonumentsEnglandRound barrow 400m north east of Wold Farm, Bishop Wilton Wold

 What is Round barrow 400m north east of Wold Farm, Bishop Wilton Wold?

-Round barrow 400m north east of Wold Farm, Bishop Wilton Wold is a Bronze Age funerary monument situated on the Yorkshire Wolds.
+Round barrow 400m north east of Wold Farm, Bishop Wilton Wold is a Bronze Age burial mound situated on the chalk uplands of the Yorkshire Wolds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008344.

 Who is responsible for protecting Round barrow 400m north east of Wold Farm, Bishop Wilton Wold?